hossein-mohseni/mac_tor/README.md

 # what's new in v2.05

 # + Bug Fixed
-# + now you cat select restart time!
+# + now you can select restart time!
 # + new design

 hope you enjoy my first script